Complex and Adaptive Dynamical Systems: A Primer: Graph Theory and Real-World Networks

+\runinhead{Correlation Effects} The degree distribution $p_k$ captures the statistical properties of nodes as if they where all independent of each other.
+In general, the property of a given node will however be dependent on the properties of other nodes, e.g.\ of its neighbors.
+When this happens one speaks of \qut{correlation effects}, with the clustering coefficient $C$ being an example.

+Another example for a correlation effect is what one calls \qut{assortative mixing}.
+A network is assortatively correlated whenever large-degree nodes, the hubs, tend to be mutally interconnected and assortatively anti-correlated when hubs are predominantly linked to low-degree vertices.
+Social networks tend to be assortatively correlated, in agreement with the everyday experience that the friends of influential persons, the hubs of social networks, tend to be VIPs themselves.

+\runinhead{Tree Graphs} Real-world networks typically show strong local clustering and loops abound.
+For many types of graphs commonly considered in graph theory, like Erd\"os--R\'enyi graphs, the clustering coefficient vanishes however in the thermodynamic limit, and loops become irrelevant.
+One denotes a loopless graph a \qut{tree graph}, a concept often encountered in mathematical graph theory.

-\underline{\sl Bipartite graphs}\\ A bipartite graph has two kind of vertices with links only between vertices of unlike kinds. \end{quotation} Examples are networks of managers, where one kind of vertex is a company and the other kind of vertices the managers belonging to the board of directors.
-When eliminating one kind of vertices, in this case it is custom to eliminate the companies, one retains a social network, the network of directors, as illustrated in Fig.\ \ref{networks1_WWW_bipartite}.
+\runinhead{Bipartite Networks} Many real-world graphs have an underlying bipartite structure, see Fig.~\ref{networks1_WWW_bipartite}. \begin{quotation} {\it Bipartite Graph.\enspace} A bipartite graph has two kinds of vertices with links only between vertices of unlike kinds. \end{quotation} Examples are networks of managers, where one kind of vertex is a company and the other kind of {vertex} the managers belonging to the board of directors.
+When eliminating one kind of {vertex}, in this case it is customary to eliminate the companies, one retains a social network{;} the network of directors, as illustrated in Fig.~\ref{networks1_WWW_bipartite}.
 This network has a high clustering coefficient, as all boards of directors are mapped onto cliques of the respective social network.

-\subsection{Properties of random graphs}
+\subsection{Properties of Random Graphs}

-So far we did consider averaged quantities of random graphs, like the average coordination number or degree $z$. \begin{quotation}
+So far we have considered mostly averaged quantities of random graphs, like the clustering coefficient or the average coordination number $z$.
+We will now develop tools allowing for a more sophisticated characterization of graphs.